nathenharvey/surge_introduction_to_chef/README.md

 #### Nice to haves

-Though we might make use of these in the class, you'll probably want them afterwards
+Though we probably will not make use of these in the class, you will likely want them afterwards:

 * [Vagrant](https://www.vagrantup.com/)
 * [Virtual Box](https://www.virtualbox.org/)